Why don't more women cycle?

 Women in Cycling Conferences

 There have been a number of conferences on the theme of women in cycling, covering cycling as transport as well as sport and leisure.
 The first ‘Women and cycling’ conference was held in York and organised by Landor in 2015.
 The second Women and Cycling conference was held in Hereford in 2016, organised by Hereford Council and WE Cycle.
 Women and Bicycles was organised by the Broken Spoke Coop in 2016 and by the Adventure Syndicate and Broken Spoke Coop again in 2017.
-Cycling UK staff will be speaking at the forthcoming Women and Cycling Conference 2017 in Bradford in May, organised by Healthy Life Cycles, Bradford in collaboration with Bradford Metropolitan Council, which is aimed at 'Inspiring more women, to cycle more often, to more places'.
+Cycling UK staff spoke at the Women and Cycling Conference 2017 in Bradford in May, organised by Healthy Life Cycles, Bradford in collaboration with Bradford Metropolitan Council, which is aimed at 'Inspiring more women, to cycle more often, to more places.

 All conferences repeatedly returned to the issue of good quality safe infrastructure (described by Cycling UK's Space for Cycling campaign) as a gender equaliser.